bhaskar38960/-User-Management-System/README.md

   updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
   CONSTRAINT fk_users_role FOREIGN KEY (role_id) REFERENCES roles(id) ON DELETE RESTRICT ON UPDATE CASCADE ) ENGINE=InnoDB;

+this task was done sucessfully using xampp and localhots of php and run code via vs-code editer all codes are running sucessfully